 Normal KRAS gene

-Normal KRAS sends signals in the cell that lead to healthy cell growth, which means 1 cell divides into 2 cells
+Normal KRAS sends signals in the cell that lead to healthy cell growth, which means one cell divides to become two cells.

 Normal KRAS gene, Normal signal for cell growth, Healthy cell growth